 Note: students who have already achieved an English score level higher than IELTS 6.5 or equivalent may qualify for the 12-month ADVANCED program

-3-4) The Canadian Nursing Review and Workplace/Licensing Exam Prep courses teach skill-development, critical-thinking training for nursing judgments, test question approach strategies, safe and effective workplace practice, and cultural awareness.
+3-4) The Canadian Nursing Review and Workplace/Licensing Exam Prep course teaches skill-development, critical-thinking training for nursing judgments, test question approach strategies, safe and effective workplace practice, and cultural awareness.
 Students have the opportunity to develop their practical experience during on-site laboratory sessions and case-study simulations.
 As an introduction to a Canadian health care facility, students have an opportunity to help residents with ADLs (activities of daily living) during a 1-week clinical placement.

 5) The Co-Op Work Experience is an essential component of the program.
 Students have the opportunity to complete a co-op work experience at a Canadian hospital or health care facility.
 Nursing procedures vary from country to country, so the work experience offers invaluable training in nursing in a North American health care environment.